-As live events make a come-back, the backdrop behind presenters will be just as critical as the full set—just like they would be in a close up IMAG shot in the room.
+The backdrop behind presenters will be just as critical as the full set—just like they would be in a close up IMAG shot in the room.
 Camerawork becomes even more critical to tell the complete story, according to Chris Simmons, vp-creative at Leo Events.

 “Unless we are delivering the experience in virtual reality, the set must work through a series of camera moves and cuts.
 We want to maintain the sense of theater, but program for the frame,” Simmons says.
 “For instance, one view might be of the entire set, but then you can cut to a close-up of the set with the presenter and a content window over their shoulder.
 Then we follow that with a full screen video to make certain the message is of the most importance.”

 *This article was originally published in 2020 and is updated periodically